Methodology & Assumptions

 SNAP eligibility and benefit computation:

-- When a man is living with a woman and children, he is assumed to purchase and prepare meals with the woman and children, and to apply for SNAP as part of the same unit as the woman and children, regardless of whether or not he is the father of the children.
+- When a man is living with a woman and children, he is assumed to purchase and prepare meals with the woman and children, and to apply for SNAP as part of the same assistance unit as the woman and children, regardless of whether or not he is the father of the children.

 - NICC assumes that a childless non-working adult who might otherwise be ineligible for SNAP under the special rules for "ABAWDs" (able bodied adults without dependents) is nevertheless eligible for SNAP, either because s/he lives in an area that is exempt from the limits due to high unemployment, or because s/he has not yet exhausted his/her available months of benefits.
 (See Endnote 3).